Just the facts, ma'm.

 Quick reminder that if you're doing some shopping today, check My Black Receipt for a local Black-owned business that has what you need.

-During Masters training, one of my professors said her experience was that math operations familiarity was as good as memorization; if the student understood the concept, she was unconcerned about memorized basic math facts.
+One of the biggest shocks in my Masters training was that one of my professors said memorizing math facts wasn't important; if the student understood the concept, she was unconcerned about memorized basic math facts.

 Students struggle with memorizing their facts, without connecting the concepts to the seemingly endless operation tables.